 Guidelines For Managing Ground Water On An Inground Pool Project

 1. Start excavation from the deep end if possible.
 This will insure the ground water constantly flows to the deep end of the excavation where it can be pumped out instead of pooling against the dirt as it's being removed.

-2. Excavate at least 12" below the depth of the pool for future drain pipe (also called sump pipe, dewatering system, or well pit).
-To learn more about dewatering systems for inground pools click here.
+2. Excavate at least 12" below the depth of the pool for the future drain pipe (also called sump pipe, dewatering system, or well pit).

 3. Place several inches of clean stone/gravel in the sump pipe area and place a submersible pump to begin removing ground water.
 Be sure to discharge water far away from the excavation.
 More than one pump could be required, or a larger pump than the one shown in the video.

 4. Silt fence can be used as shown in the video to prevent sediment from washing into the floor of the excavation.
 This will reduce the chance of substantial cave-ins.

 5. Continue removing ground water until the concrete deck/surround is poured.

 At River Pools, we manufacture and install world-class fiberglass swimming pools for customers across North America.
 If you'd like to receive a quote for one of our fiberglass pools, please fill out our contact form and we'll be in touch within 24 hours.